mahdi9ghasemi/battleonsky-mod-builder/README.md

 9. start modding
 # How To Package Battle On Sky
 1. zip the files
 2. change to filename.zip to package.nw
-3. copy to path game
-4. and run the game